PSHE in our school is taught through SCARF

 IMPLEMENTATION

-At the convent of Jesus and Mary Infant School and Nursery we have a clear and comprehensive programme of study for PSHE – SCARF.
+At the Convent of Jesus and Mary Infant School & Nursery we have a clear and comprehensive programme of study for PSHE – SCARF.
 This is a high-quality, inspiring curriculum with excellent enrichment experiences to enable pupils to develop essential life skills.
 It is designed to be taught in thematic units with a spiral approach, ensuring themes can be revisited and pupils can recall and build upon previous learning, exploring the underlying principles of PSHE education regularly at a depth that is appropriate for the age and stage of their education.
 All lessons include supporting materials, including building a rich bank of vocabulary.

-SCARF links well with our clear and comprehensive RSE scheme of work – ‘Journey in Love’ which is rooted in the teachings of the Catholic Church, reiterates the meaning of living well in relationship with others and presents pupils with a positive framework for a life in Christian faith follows the Diocese of Westminster requirements.
+SCARF links well with our clear and comprehensive RSE scheme of work by Ten Ten – ‘Life to the Full’ which is rooted in the teachings of the Catholic Church, reiterates the meaning of living well in relationship with others and presents pupils with a positive framework for a life in Christian faith follows the Diocese of Westminster requirements.
 We aim to deliver our PSHE curriculum in a creative way by using strategies such as role play, music, singing, discussion, debate, games, etc. These strategies enable pupils to build upon our Learning Behaviours such as confidence, resilience, curiosity, and responsibility.
 PSHE is an important part of our school assemblies where pupil’s spiritual, moral, social and cultural curiosity is stimulated, challenged and nurtured.
 Our assemblies include ‘Power of One’ antibullying, local police visit to raise awareness of ‘Stranger Danger’, Spud and Yam for Black History Month raining awareness of sustainability, Online Safety awareness, etc. Pupils work is recorded in Floor Books.
 The curriculum also provides supportive resources to extend their learning at home.

 Assessment for learning opportunities are built into each unit, which enables self-evaluation, reflective learning, allowing teachers to evaluate and assess progress.
 It also offers a tool for summative assessment, creating opportunities to record and track achievement.